Algorithms to Uniformly Generate Random Factored Smooth Integers: Trading Rigor for Speed

 Prime testing can be expensive, so to minimize the number of prime tests, we do the following.
 Set an interval length $w=2\lceil \log t \rceil$, and sieve an interval of length $w$ with midpoint $t$ by the primes $\le \log t$.
 We then perform a base-2 strong pseudoprime test on the $O(w/\log\log t)$ integers that pass the sieve.
 This takes $O(w (\log t)/\log\log t)$ time.
 Identify candidate values for $p_1,p_2$, if they exist on the interval, and prime test them.
 If two such candidates are found that pass, then we are done.
 If not, set $w:=2\cdot w$ and repeat the process until two candidates are found.
 Of course, if one candidate is found but not the other, just continue doubling the interval above or below $t$, but not both, as appropriate.

-In the average case, non-prime integers that pass the base-2 strong pseudoprime test are very rare; see \cite{PSW80} for example.
+Non-prime integers that pass the base-2 strong pseudoprime test are very rare; see \cite{PSW80} for example.
 So on average, only two prime tests are needed.
 Also, by the prime number theorem, we expect to find these primes without having to double $w$ at all, or maybe just a constant number of times.
 So on average, the cost is $O( (\log t)^2/\log\log t)$ plus a constant number of prime tests.

 In the worst case, every base-2 strong pseudoprime test requires a follow-up full prime test.
-Worse than that, even if we assume the ERH, we cannot guarantee a prime will show up until $w\gg\sqrt{t}\log t$.
+However, we cannot guarantee a prime will show up until $w\gg{t}^{0.525}$ \cite{BHP2001}.
 If we are sieving an interval of length $\sqrt{t}$ or larger, then we may as well sieve by primes up to $\sqrt{t}$ so that no prime tests are required.
-So with the ERH, the cost is $O(\sqrt{t}(\log t)/\log\log t)$ to run the Atkin-Bernstein sieve on an interval of size $O(\sqrt{t}\log t)$.
+So in the worst case, the cost is $O({t}^{0.525}/\log\log t)$ to run the Atkin-Bernstein sieve on an interval of size $O({t}^{0.525})$.

-Without any conjectures, in the worst case we may as well find all primes up to $y$ to avoid the problem, or perhaps simply use Algorithm 1.
-Later, we discuss how having a list of primes $\le y$ makes things easier.

-For a more reasonable worst-case running time, we can choose to use the following conjecture. \begin{conjecture} There exist absolute constants $n_0,c>0$ such that if $n>n_0$, then $p_{n+1}-p_n \le c ( \log p_n )^2$. \end{conjecture} See \cite{FGKT2016} for a discussion of the reasonableness of this conjecture.
+For a more reasonable worst-case running time, we can choose to use Cram\'er's conjecture. \begin{conjecture}[Cram\'er] There exist absolute constants $n_0,c>0$ such that if $n>n_0$, then $p_{n+1}-p_n \le c ( \log p_n )^2$. \end{conjecture} See \cite{FGKT2016} for a discussion of this conjecture and other related results on gaps between primes.
 With this conjecture, we have $w=O( (\log t)^2 )$ for a bound of $O( (\log t)^2/\log\log t)$ prime tests.